rcurtin/auto-approve/README.md

 # mlpack actions repository

-This repository contains Github actions used by the mlpack organization.
+This repository contains GitHub Actions used by the mlpack organization.

 ## mlpack auto-approve action